-When it comes to preventing termite damage, there are really only two ways that are effective: bait or chemicals.
+When it comes to preventing termite damage in Tennessee, there are really only two ways that are effective: bait or chemicals.
 And, while both of these options can keep subterranean termites from eating you out of house and home, they each have vulnerabilities.
 Let's take a look at what these two termite control options are and discuss potential issues that can arise.

 Usually, when a pest control company says they do chemical treatments to prevent termite damage, they're talking about Termidor.
 It is a chemical pesticide that not only kills termites, it has a patented transfer effect that uses worker termites to eliminate colonies.
 While Termidor can certainly get the job done, it comes with a long list of drawbacks.

 - In order to create a complete chemical barrier, hundreds of gallons of termiticide must be injected into the soil.

 - A chemical treatment requires trenching.
 The installer will create these trenches in areas where soil abuts the foundation wall.
 If not done properly, it can leave a gap for termite workers to get through.

 - In locations which cannot be trenched, drilling must be done.
 The installer will drill down through concrete, brick, and other materials in order to insert the injection tool and administer the product.

 - Termidor and other termiticides have an odor.
 If you see a product description that says odorless, it is referring to the ability of termites to smell it.
 Since you're not a termite, you can disregard this sales pitch.
 Termiticide has a smell to it.

 - Chemicals break down over time.
 This can leave your home Tennessee home vulnerable--and you won't even know it.
 You will have to rely on routine visits from your termite controller to catch an infestation that arises from a breach of your defense.
 And subterranean termites are notoriously difficult to detect, even for a trained professional.